2022 Austin FC season: Season

-Pre-Season
+Pre-season

 Immediately following the 2021 Austin FC season, Austin FC started their preparation for the 2022 MLS Season.
 After the retirement of Matt Besler on November 10, 2021, Austin FC started firming up their starting roster by completing the purchase of Žan Kolmanič from NK Maribor on November 19, 2021.
 Following this signing they declined options on six players: Aedan Stanley, Aaron Schoenfeld, Brady Scott, Ben Sweat, Jared Stroud, Kekuta Manneh on November 30, 2021.
 Just over two weeks after declining his option, Austin FC re-signed Jared Stroud to a one-year deal.

 Austin FC took their first hit of the season during the 2021 MLS Expansion Draft when Charlotte FC chose McKinze Gaines in the first round for $50,000 GAM.
 This also exempted Austin FC from the 2022 MLS Expansion Draft.

 On December 20, 2021, Austin FC strengthened their midfield be signing veteran free agent Ethan Finlay.

 Upon signing with Austin FC on December 28, 2021, Maxi Urruti joined his sixth MLS team, including all three Texas based teams.

 On January 10, 2022, Austin FC loaned Tomás Pochettino to Argentine club River Plate on a one-year loan.

 The MLS SuperDraft was held on January 11, 2022, and Austin FC selected Kipp Keller (GA) from Saint Louis University, Charlie Asensio from Clemson Tigers, and Michael Knapp from New York Red Bulls II.

 On January 12, 2022, Austin FC signed midfielder Jhojan Valencia from Colombian Champions Deportivo Cali to a three-year contract with an option for a fourth year.

 Looking to continue strengthening the back four, Austin FC signed Norwegian defender Ruben Gabrielsen from French side Toulouse FC to a two-year contract with an option for a third year.

 Continuing to make adjustments to the lineup, Austin FC executed an offseason buyout of the last year of Ulises Segura's contract on January 25, 2022.
 That same day they also signed Damian Las, a U.S. Youth International, from Fulham FC.

-Ensuring depth and experience, on February 7, 2021, Austin FC signed MLS Veteran Felipe Martins to the team as a free agent on a one-year contract with and option for a second year.
+On February 7, 2021, Austin FC signed MLS Veteran Felipe Martins to the team as a free agent on a one-year contract with and option for a second year.
 Martins is a box-to-box midfielder who ranks among the best in the MLS during his 10 years in the league.

 After Claudio Reyna announced that the team was looking at bringing on one more defender, possibly on loan, Austin FC signs Charlie Asensio to a one-year deal with an option for three additional years.
 Asensio was the 35th overall draft pick from Clemson.